 Once South Africa’s politicians catch up with the wishes of their populace, it is expected that the nation’s economy will make a spectacular break from its current doldrums.

-Uruguay, just a few years ago, became the first country in the modern world to completely legalize the sale, possession and cultivation of cannabis.
+Uruguay, just a few years ago, became the first country in the modern world to completely legalize the sale, possession, and cultivation of cannabis.

 The Uruguayan legalization scheme, in which the government is your pot dealer, seems to be working spectacularly well at providing affordable weed to the masses.
-In fact, Uruguay’s pot is ranked as the cheapest in the world, at a government-mandated $1 per gram.
+Uruguay’s pot is ranked as the cheapest in the world, at a government-mandated $1 per gram.

-Uruguay citizens can legally grow up to six plants for personal use, and that’s where some of the finest weed in the country can be found.
+Uruguay citizens can legally grow up to six plants for personal use, and that’s where some of the finest weeds in the country can be found.
 A dedicated and skillful cultivation community is taking this small South American nation into an exciting future.

-With legalization so close you can smell it, the weed fever is sky high in Canada right now.
+With legalization so close you can smell it, the weed fever is sky-high in Canada right now.
 Across the country, growers in every province are dreaming of creating the next big strain which will delight the cannabinoid receptors of fellow tokers from B.C. to Quebec.